I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 The Office of the Inspector General (OIG) receives allegations regarding misconduct and other criminal violations through various means.
 If, after reviewing an allegation, OIG determines that the matter should be handled administratively, it will forward the matter to the proper Social Security Administration (SSA) component.

-ODAR gives these investigations priority attention as the OIG Allegation Management and Fugitive Enforcement Division must generally be notified of the disposition of the issue within 90 days.
+OHO and OARO give these investigations priority attention as the OIG Allegation Management and Fugitive Enforcement Division must generally be notified of the disposition of the issue within 90 days.

 B. Hearing Level Referrals